Is it Worth Visiting the Vancouver Lookout at Habour Centre?

 How to Purchase Tickets for the Vancouver Lookout - (Observation Deck of the Harbour Centre)

-The observation deck of the Harbour Centre, also known as the Vancouver Lookout, features 360 degrees of views of the greater Vancouver area.
-During my visit, the windows to the Vancouver lookout were clean, and there wasn’t much of a glare due to what appeared to be a polarized tint on the windows.
+The Vancouver Lookout’s observation deck features 360-degree viewing of greater Vancouver’s iconic landmarks from a height of 168 meters or 553 feet.
+During my visit, the windows to the Vancouver Lookout were clean, and there wasn’t much of a glare due to what appeared to be a polarized tint on the windows.

-The Vancouver Lookout has informational signs near every window panel.
-These signs tell visitors what sights they can see while also providing information about those sights.
+The Vancouver Lookout has information panels located throughout the deck.
+These informative signs tell visitors what sights they can see while also providing information about those sights.

 Once I exited the elevator, I turned left and began walking around the observation deck of the Vancouver Lookout in a counterclockwise direction.
 I stopped at each window and took multiple photos.
 One of the first photos I took was of the Holy Rosary Cathedral.